ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 ## Calculating Health Factor for Minting

 After confirming the minting limits, the next step is to assess the health factor of the vault.
-This involves evaluating the vault's health given the amount of shares the user intends to mint.
+This involves evaluating the vault’s health given the amount of shares the user intends to mint.

 **Use the** `getHealthFactorForUser` **method:**